 Although, overall the number of drunk driving offenses has decreased in recent years, every time a driver gets behind the wheel while intoxicated, they are placing their life and the life of everyone else on the road in grave danger.

-If you or someone you love has been injured or lost their life due to a drunk driver, do not hesitate to contact the personal injury attorneys at Goldberg Finnegan.
+If you or someone you love has been injured or lost their life due to a drunk driver, do not hesitate to contact the personal injury attorneys in Silver Spring at Goldberg Finnegan.
 We can help you get the justice you deserve.

 Call (888) 213-8140 to speak with a representative today.